-Northern Trust, the nearly 130 year old financial services firm which caters to corporations, institutional investors and high net worth individuals has $10.7 trillion in assets under custody/administration according to their website.
+Northern Trust, the nearly 130 year old financial services firm that caters to corporations, institutional investors, and high net worth individuals has $10.7 trillion in assets under custody/administration according to their website.

 While the previously referenced article from Bloomberg indicates that Northern Trust is developing a crypto custody solution for its customers, a separate article from Forbes also published yesterday tells a slightly different story.

-The more in depth Forbes article which references an ‘exclusive’ interview with Northern Trust’s president, Pete Cherecwich, indicates that the firm isn’t directly developing crypto custody solutions for customers but rather has more to do with working with three ‘mainstream hedge funds’ who are diversifying into crypto assets.
+The more in-depth Forbes article references an ‘exclusive’ interview with Northern Trust’s president, Pete Cherecwich, indicating that the firm isn’t directly developing crypto custody solutions for customers but rather has more to do with working with three ‘mainstream hedge funds’ who are diversifying into crypto assets.

-While the Forbes article paints a picture of Northern Trust working on multiple projects related to cryptocurrency and blockchain integration into their other services, the Bloomberg article states the firm is developing its own custody soultino and quotes an interview with Cherecwich which infers that conclusion:
+While the Forbes article paints a picture of Northern Trust working on multiple projects related to cryptocurrency and blockchain integration into their other services, the Bloomberg article states the firm is developing its own custody solution and quotes an interview with Cherecwich inferring that conclusion:

 Who will the Institutions Trust to Hold their Crypto Bags?